The Magnificent Mile Walking Tour, Chicago

 7) Garrett Popcorn

-As of the latest tally, Garrett Popcorn of Chicago had an impressive array of eleven distinct popcorn flavors, available in both Crisp and Regular styles.
-Among the nut-infused varieties, you'll find Pecan, Macadamia, Cashew, and Almond; then there's a cornucopia of flavors, including Ranch, Caramel (Crisp), Cheesy Corn, Buttery, and Plain.
-But perhaps the ultimate indulgence is the irresistible Garrett Mix – a clever fusion of Caramel/Crisp and Cheddar/Corn.
+Among its nut-infused varieties, you'll find Pecan, Macadamia, Cashew, and Almond.
+Complementing these are a cornucopia of flavors such as Ranch, Caramel, Cheesy Corn, Buttery, and Plain.
+But perhaps the ultimate indulgence of them all is the irresistible Garrett Mix – a clever fusion of Caramel and Cheddar.

 The tale of Garrett Popcorn Shops began in 1949 when the very first store sprang to life on Madison Street.
-Fast forward to today, and Garrett has expanded its reach to nine countries and counting, with offices stationed in Chicago, Singapore, and Tokyo.
+Fast forward to today, Garrett has expanded its reach to nine countries and counting, with offices stationed in Chicago, Singapore, and Tokyo.
 And in case you didn't know, Garrett also holds the reins of the renowned Frango brand of chocolates, although, let's be clear, chocolate-covered popcorn hasn't quite made it into the serious consideration category.

 Tip: